World Class Cycling

 Rock Hill is home to a growing cycling scene that has received international attention for its state-of-the-art facilities and programs.

 The Giordana Velodrome, which is part of the Rock Hill Outdoor Center at Riverwalk, has a 250-meter track that cyclists use for training and development.
 The facility is open year-round for cyclists of all ages and provides equipment and instruction.
 The Velodrome regularly hosts programs and events for cyclists, including Friday night races and a time trial/pursuit series.
 When cycling is not in session, the Velodrome becomes a gathering place for all types of activities and special events for the community.

 The Rock Hill Outdoor Center also houses the Novant Health BMX Supercross Track, which opened in the fall of 2014 and was the first Olympic-caliber BMX training facility on the East Coast.
 It features start hills for amateurs and elite cyclists as well as a pump track.
-It already has hosted the USA BMX Gold East Regional Championship and the USA Cycling National BMX Championships, and in 2017 it hosted the UCI BMX World Championships, which will draw more than 200 pro-elite cyclists from around the world.
+It already has hosted the USA BMX Gold East Regional Championship and the USA Cycling National BMX Championships, and in 2017 hosted the UCI BMX World Championships, which attracted 3,700 riders and more than 200 pro-elite cyclists from around the world.

 The supercross track also holds new rider orientation sessions and novice clinics to introduce riders to the BMX riding and racing and provide parents of aspiring riders with information about BMX.